Overview of the JWST Advanced Deep Extragalactic Survey (JADES): Conclusions

 In GOODS-N, the area of the prime survey is a little smaller, which makes it harder to fully utilize the parallels.
 We do utilize the NIRCam Medium Prime fields to cover the HDF and provide imaging for the initial NIRSpec Medium/HST spectroscopy as well as targets for the Medium/JWST followup.
 The parallels from that later spectroscopy produce NIRCam images that cover additional GOODS/CANDELS imaging.
 Two of the NIRCam prime pointings did not have MIRI or NIRSpec parallels that would fall on NIRCam imaging or GOODS; we opted to use MIRI, to be partnered with HST CANDELS imaging and perhaps future NIRCam data.

 A major constraint on the layout of the survey comes from the intention to be able to conduct NIRSpec follow-up of NIRCam-selected targets within a single observing window.
-We judged that 60 days would be the minimum separation of these visits, and therefore that it is needed to perform the NIRCam imaging early in the window and the NIRSpec follow-up late in the window.
-In GOODS-N, this plan is what has been scheduled.
-Unfortunately, our GOODS-S observations ended up split over two years, and we are seeking to use more optimal position angles (PA) and observing windows in the second year.
+We judged that 60 days would be the minimum separation of these visits; this implies performing the NIRCam imaging early in the window and the NIRSpec follow-up late in the window.
+In GOODS-N, this plan was scheduled in this manner.
+In GOODS-S, because some of the imaging was delayed until year 2, we still chose to conduct the prime imaging early in the window and the spectroscopy late in the window.

 In GOODS-S, the year 1 NIRCam Deep Prime imaging was taken at V3 PA = 298.56$^\circ$, in early October 2022.
 The year 1 Medium Prime imaging was taken a week later at V3 PA = 308$^\circ$.
 The first NIRSpec Deep/HST pointing followed at V3 PA = 321$^\circ$.
-When we return in year 2, we will seek to match the Deep Prime and Medium Prime position angles to those of year 1.
-The position angles of the year 2 follow-up spectroscopy are assigned but might change, and the exact locations will depend on the location of high-priority targets.
+In year 2, we sought to match the Deep Prime and Medium Prime position angles to those of year 1.
+This was successful for Deep, but observatory interruptions disturbed the Medium plans.
+The locations of the spectroscopic fields was chosen based on the exact availability of high-priority high-redshift candidates given the complex MSA constraints.

 In GOODS-N, we observed the NIRCam Medium Prime data at PA = 241$^\circ$ in early February 2023.
 The NIRSpec Medium/JWST data then followed in early May, at PA = 150.48$^\circ$.
 Due to a fault with acquiring guide stars, one observation was skipped and had to be redesigned and observed at PA = $132.93^\circ$.